manuelesvi/Literatura/Ayn Rand/Notes.md

 It was his Fourth Concerto, the last work he had written.
 The crash of its opening chords swept the sights of the streets away from her mind.
 The Concerto was a great cry of rebellion.
 It was a “No” flung at some vast process of torture, a denial of suffering, a denial that held the agony of the struggle to break free.
 The sounds were like a voice saying: There is no necessity for pain –why, then, is the worst pain reserved for those who will not accept its necessity?--we who hold the love and the secret of joy, to what punishment have we been sentenced for it, and by whom? . . .
 The sounds of torture became defiance, the statement of agony because a hymn to a distant vision for whose sake anything was worth enduring, even this.
 It was the song of rebellion–and of a desperate quest.
 >>>

+> She wandered aimlessly about the room.
+“I don’t want to go home,” she said with no particular feeling.
+“I hate morning.
+Here’s another day and nothing to do.
+I’ve got a tea session on for this afternoon at Liz Blane’s.
+Oh well, it might be fun, because Liz is a bitch.”
+She picked up a glass and swallowed the stale remnant of a drink.
+“Why don’t you have them repair your air-conditioner?
+This place smells.

+> The nature of their relationship had the same quality.
+There was no passion in it, no desire, no actual pleasure, not even a sense of shame.
+To them, the act of sex was neither joy nor sin.
+It meant nothing.
+They had heard that men and women were supposed to sleep together, so they did.

 [^24] p.
 48
 [^25] p.
 49